Our business coordinator, Tom, talks about mental health, suicide, seeking help, and what you can do to support those around you.

 Today gives us an opportunity to remember that it isn’t possible to be perfect or happy all the time.
 We do not always have to be at our best.
 We are not weak for admitting when we can’t cope.
 Mental health problems are normal, and there is support out there for those who seek it.
 Let’s try to keep our ears and doors open to those who might need it.

 It’s okay to not be okay.

-Tom Cardigan is Business Coordinator for Minded.
+Tom Cardigan is Business Coordinator for The Minded Institute.
 He is a psychologist who has worked in first contact support for victims of abuse, and with children and younger people in education.